Google I/O wrap-up: Gemini AI updates, new search features and more

 New search features

-Google is launching "AI Overviews" in Google Search on Monday in the U.S. AI overviews show a quick summary of answers to the most complex search questions, according to Liz Reid, head of Google Search.
+The tech giant is launching "AI Overviews" in Google Search on Monday in the U.S. AI Overviews show a quick summary of answers to the most complex search questions, according to Liz Reid, head of Google Search.
 For example, if a user searches for the best way to clean leather boots, the results page may display an "AI Overview" at the top with a multi-step cleaning process, gleaned from information it synthesized from around the web.

-The company said it plans to introduce assistant-like planning capabilities directly within Search. it explained users will be able to search for something like, "'Create a 3-day meal plan for a group that's easy to prepare,' and you'll get a starting point with a wide range of recipes from across the web."
+The company said it plans to introduce assistant-like planning capabilities directly within search.
+It explained that users will be able to search for something like, "'Create a 3-day meal plan for a group that's easy to prepare,'" and you'll get a starting point with a wide range of recipes from across the web.

-As far as its progress to offer "multimodality," or integrating more images and video within generative AI tools, Google said it will begin testing the ability for users to ask questions through video, such as filming a problem with a product they own, uploading it and asking the search engine what the problem is.
-In one example, Google demoed someone filming a broken record player while asking why it wasn't working.
+As far as its progress to offer "multimodality," or integrating more images and video within generative AI tools, Google said it will begin testing the ability for users to ask questions through video, such as filming a problem with a product they own, uploading it and asking the search engine to figure out the problem.
+In one example, Google showed someone filming a broken record player while asking why it wasn't working.
 Google Search found the model of the record player and suggested that it could be malfunctioning because it wasn't properly balanced.

-Another new feature in testing called "AI Teammate" will integrate into a user's Google Workspace.
+Another new feature being tested is called "AI Teammate," which will integrate into a user's Google Workspace.
 It can build a searchable collection of work from messages and email threads with more PDFs and documents.
-For instance, a founder-to-be could ask the AI Teammate, "Are we ready for launch?" and the assistant will provide an analysis and summary based on the information it has access to in Gmail, Google Docs and other Workspace apps.
+For instance, a founder-to-be could ask the AI Teammate, "Are we ready for launch?" and the assistant will provide an analysis and summary based on the information it can access in Gmail, Google Docs and other Workspace apps.

 Project Astra

-Project Astra is Google's latest advancement towards its AI assistant that's built by Google's DeepMind AI unit.
+Project Astra is Google's latest advancement toward its AI assistant that's being built by Google's DeepMind AI unit.
 It's just a prototype for now, but you can think of it as Google's aim to develop its own version of J.A.R.V.I.S., Tony Stark's all-knowing AI assistant from the Marvel Universe.

 In the demo video presented at Google I/O, the assistant — through video and audio, rather than a chatbot interface — was able to help the user remember where they left their glasses, review code and answer questions about what a certain part of a speaker is called, when that speaker was shown on video.

-Google said a truly useful chatbot needs to be useful in a way that "users can talk to it naturally and without lag or delay," and the conversation in the demo video happened in realtime, without lags.
+Google said a truly useful chatbot needs to let users "talk to it naturally and without lag or delay."
+The conversation in the demo video happened in real time, without lags.
 The demo followed OpenAI's Monday showcase of a similar audio back-and-forth conversation with ChatGPT.

-Pichai said he expects Project Astra will launch in Gemini later this year.
+Pichai said he expects Project Astra to launch in Gemini later this year.

 AI hardware

-Finally, Google announced Trillium, its sixth-generation TPU, or tensor processing unit — a piece of hardware integral to running complex AI operations — which will be available to Cloud customers in late 2024.
+Google also announced Trillium, its sixth-generation TPU, or tensor processing unit — a piece of hardware integral to running complex AI operations — which is to be available to cloud customers in late 2024.

 The TPUs aren't meant to compete with other chips, like Nvidia's graphics processing units.
 Pichai noted during I/O, for example, that Google Cloud will begin offering Nvidia's Blackwell GPUs in early 2025.